What is a Charter School?

 Conversion Charter Schools- A conversion charter school is an existing public school that converts to charter school status.
 This process requires agreement from the teachers and parents of the charter school, the submittal and approval of a charter application by the sponsor, and the negotiation of a charter contract.
 Final approval of a charter contract is voted on by the school board after a public hearing.

-The timelines and information provided on this webpage are subject to change at any time.
+Note: The timelines and information provided on this webpage are subject to change at any time.

 Marianne Blair, Educational Enhancements Specialist